IOLTA for the Public

 How does the Foundation spend the interest?

-The Foundation supports programs to help those who can't afford a lawyer to get legal services, to support programs that teach people about the legal system, and to fund studies or programs that improve the administration of justice.
-Arizona's IOLTA program currently provides more than $2.5 million each year benefiting more than 18,000 people with free legal services and reaching more than 300,000 children with education about the law, our justice system, and their rights and responsibilities as citizens.
+The Foundation supports programs to help those who can′t afford a lawyer to get legal services, to support programs that teach people about the legal system, and to fund studies or programs that improve the administration of justice.
+Arizona′s IOLTA program, since 1985, has provided over $43 million to the benefit of thousands of Arizonans with free legal services and reaching more than 300,000 children, each year, with education about the law, our justice system, and their rights and responsibilities as citizens.

 For a complete list of programs funded by the Arizona IOLTA program, click here.
 In addition, the Foundation provides public legal information and education through these websites: